-(more than a few seconds), even though they were not suspected of causing "architectural" damage at the time of the study cited Tracked equipment vibration levels are known to vary with the weight of the tracked equipment, the speed at which it is driven, the underlayment (soil and type or pavement) and the type of track (standard or low-vibration track patterns, metal or rubber
+(more than a few seconds), even though they were not suspected to be capable of causing "architectural" damage at the time of the study cited

+Tracked equipment vibration levels are known to vary with the weight of the tracked equipment, the speed at which it is driven, the underlayment (soil and type or pavement) and the type of track (standard or low-vibration track patterns, metal or rubber